google/yggdrasil-decision-forests/documentation/rtd/cli_quick_start.md

     vocab-size: Number of unique values.
 ```

-The dataspec shows important information about the dataset.
-It important to
-check that the dataset looks as expected before continuing with the modeling.

-In this example, the dataset contains 22'792 examples and 15 columns.
-There are
+This example dataset contains 22,792 examples and 15 columns.
+There are 9
-9 categorical and 6 numerical columns (we call this the *semantics* of the
+categorical and 6 numerical columns.
+The semantics of a column refers to the
+type of data it contains.

-column. `education` is a categorical column with 17 unique possible values.
-The
+For example, the `education` column is a categorical column with 17 unique
-most frequent of those values is `HS-grad` (32% of all values).
+possible values.
+The most frequent value is `HS-grad` (32% of all values).

 ## (Optional) Create dataspec with a guide

-In his example, the semantics of the columns were correctly detected.
+In the example, the semantics of the columns were correctly detected.
 However,
-when value representation is ambiguous, this might not be the
+this might not be the case when the value representation is ambiguous.
+For
-case.
-For example, the semantic of *enum* values (i.e., categorical values
+example, the semantics of enum values (i.e., categorical values represented as
-represented as an integer) cannot be detected automatically in a .csv file.
+an integer) cannot be automatically detected in a .csv file.

-In such a case, we would re-run the `infer_dataspec` command with an extra flag
+In such cases, we can re-run the `infer_dataspec` command with an extra flag to
-to indicate the real semantic of the miss-detected column.
+indicate the real semantic of the miss-detected column.
 For example, to force
 `age` to be detected as a numerical column, we would run:

 ```shell